CiviCraft-Development/civicraft-wiki/docs/features/death.md

-# Death in CiviCraft
+# Death

-When a player dies in CiviCraft, they immediately respawn.
-However, each death comes with unique consequences and opportunities, from leaving behind mementos to gaining new items.
+When a player dies in CiviCraft, they can immediately respawn.
+However, death still exists in various forms and can come with various items.

 ## Obituaries

+-Add a photo of an obituary book opened
 If enabled (`/obituary on|off`), players will receive an obituary each time they pass away.
 These obituaries serve as a record of the player's in-game life, detailing their achievements, cause of death, and any memorable moments!

 ## Urns